| ||

 Etched inside the inner rim of the dome is a 360 degree panorama of the surrounding fells and peaks.
-On a good day, the views from here are exceptional for a scar of just 229 metres.
-Look carefully and you may see as far as Blackpool tower, the Old Man of Coniston, the Langdales and even across to the Yorkshire Dales.
 For the return leg you can either just retrace your steps back to Helsington Church or heading back south and keeping to the edge of the scar, look for the small dip in the escarpment which is the path down to Barrowfield Farm.
 This path down is about 1 mile from the mushroom and is easy to miss, so this is where you need to follow the edge closely.
 The path heads down from Scout Scar through trees to the Barrowfields Farm.
 The foot-path leads you around the left side of the farm before turning left on to the farm track.
 Follow the farm track all the way to the road (You are now just further down the road you turned off to park by Helsington Church).
 At this point you can choose to head directly back to your car up the hill or, if you are in need of refreshment and can face the walk back up....to the Wheatsheaf at the bottom of the hill.
 An alternate and pleasant route though, is to head down the hill and after just 100 yards, turn a very sharp left along another rough track.
-This leads to the tiny hamlet of Kist Wells.
-Once you've joined this track you can either:

 |